 **Employment data only includes graduates who responded to SMU Alumni Survey; employment rate not necessarily representative of graduates who did not respond to SMU Alumni Survey.

 The Program of Nurse Anesthesia is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA).
 The Program underwent a reaccreditation review in Fall 2013 and was granted continued accreditation for the maximum period of 10 years effective May 30, 2014.
 The program was found in full compliance with the Standards of Accreditation for Nurse Anesthesia Educational Programs and will be scheduled for its next consideration of continued accreditation in Spring 2024.

 The COA requires that all students matriculating into a nurse anesthesia educational program on January 1, 2022, or thereafter be enrolled in a program approved by the COA to award a practice doctoral degree.
-The PNA at SMU plans to submit its application to the COA for approval to award the DNP degree in August 2018.
-Pending approval by the COA, the program plans to enroll its first doctoral cohort of students in January 2020.
+The PNA at SMU plans to submit its application to the COA for approval to award the DNP degree in Fall 2020.
+Pending approval by the COA, the program plans to enroll its first doctoral cohort of students in January 2022.

 Council on Accreditation of Nurse Anesthesia Educational Programs

 The Program of Nurse Anesthesia is also accredited by the Commission on Collegiate Nursing Education (CCNE), 655 K Street, NW, Suite 750, Washington, DC 20001.
 Direct contact information for CCNE staff is accessed via the American Association of Colleges of Nursing (AACN) Staff Directory.

 Next On-Site Evaluation: Fall 2020

 Accreditation Term Expires: June 30, 2028